Diet soda may make you want to eat more - here’s why

 Artificial sweeteners may increase food cravings, especially in women and people with obesity, study finds

-Consumption of artificial sweeteners was linked to ‘greater brain reward activity’
+Consumption of artificial sweeteners linked to ‘greater brain reward activity’

 Consuming diet soda and other foods sweetened with artificial sweeteners may increase food cravings in some people, a new study has found, with the effects most prominent in women and people with obesity.